oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/MapReduce/guided_quasirandomGenerator_SYCLMigration/README.md

 The sample is based on the Niederreiter sequence, which is a type of low-discrepancy sequence that has better properties than pseudorandom sequences for certain applications, such as Monte Carlo integration.

->**Note:**
-> - By default, no flags are enabled during the build which supports Intel® UHD Graphics, Intel® Gen9, Gen11, Xeon CPU.
-> - Enable INTEL_MAX_GPU flag during build which supports Intel® Data Center GPU Max 1550 or 1100 to get optimized performance.
-> - Enable NVIDIA_GPU flag during build which supports NVIDIA GPUs.([oneAPI for NVIDIA GPUs plugin from Codeplay](https://developer.codeplay.com/products/oneapi/nvidia/)  is required to build for NVIDIA GPUs)

 This sample contains two versions in the following folders:

 | Folder Name                   | Description